-A fable of emotional liberation and chocolate.
 A mother and daughter move to a small French town where they open a chocolate shop.
-The town, religious and morally strict, is against them as they represent free-thinking and indulgence.
-When a group of Boat Gypsies float down the river the prejudices of the Mayor leads to a crisis.
+The town, religious and morally strict, is against them, as they represent free-thinking and indulgence.
+When a group of gypsies arrive by riverboat, the Mayor's prejudices lead to a crisis.

 In a small and conservative Scottish village, a woman's paralytic husband convinces her to have extramarital intercourse so she can tell him about it and give him a reason for living.